-There is large literature on projected declines in water availability for portions of North America, primarily in the US Southwest, Northern Mexico and the Canadian Prairies.
-Other research focuses on more widespread increases in water scarcity relative to projected future water demands (Brown et al., 2019).
-Assessment for this ember considered the latter type of scarcity while focusing primarily on the consequences of increased physical aridification.
-Papers providing explicit assessments of risks for different climate change scenarios informed the calculations of risk transitions with respect to changes in global average temperatures.
-For Mexico, (Paredes-Tavares et al., 2018) projects increasingly water-short conditions in the Rio Bravo Basin over the 21st century, while (Molina-Navarro et al., 2016) projects roughly a 60% decline in streamflow by end-of-century for the Guadalupe River Basin.
-For the Canadian Prairies, (Bonsal et al., 2020) used multiple GCMs and emissions scenarios to estimate projected increases in the frequency of severe droughts.
-(Dibike et al., 2017) assessed changes in the summer water balance (P-PET) across western Canadian river basins, further supporting projections of greater drought severity.
-Material for the US includes an analysis of climate change impacts on the major multi-purpose water projects operated by the US Bureau of Reclamation across the 17 western states (Bureau of Reclamation, 2021).
-Projections of aridification in the US SW are summarized by (Overpeck and Udall, 2020).
-A study of the Missouri River Basin documents the increasing role of extreme heat and higher evapotranspiration in driving low flows (Martin et al., 2020b), and an analysis by (Prein et al., 2016) uses the observed relationship between specific weather types and droughts in the US SW to support GCM projections of future US SW drying due to poleward extension of the subtropical dry zones leading to increasing anticyclonic conditions.
+Figure SM14.1 | Expert elicitation protocol for burning ember development informed the calculations of risk transitions with respect to changes in global average temperatures.
+For Mexico, Paredes-Tavares et al. (2018) project increasing water-shortage conditions in the Rio Bravo basin over the 21st century, while Molina-Navarro et al. (2016) project roughly a 60% decline in streamflow by the end of the century for the Guadalupe River basin.
+For the Canadian Prairies, Bonsal et al. (2020) used multiple general circulation models (GCMs) and emissions scenarios to estimate projected increases in the frequency of severe droughts, and Dibike et al. (2017) assessed changes in the summer water balance (P-PET) across western Canadian river basins, further supporting projections of greater drought severity.
+Material for the USA includes an analysis of climate-change impacts on the major multi-purpose water projects operated by the US Bureau of Reclamation across the 17 western states (Bureau of Reclamation.
+2021).
+Projections of aridification in the US-SW are summarised by Overpeck and Udall (2020).
+A study of the Missouri River basin documents the increasing role of extreme heat and higher evapotranspiration in driving low flows (Martin et al., 2020b), and an analysis by Prein et al. (2016) uses the observed relationship between specific weather types and droughts in the US-SW to support GCM projections of future US-SW drying due to poleward extension of the subtropical dry zones leading to increasing anticyclonic conditions.